mandy8055/lld-apps/README.md

 2. Use shared configurations from the `packages` directory
 3. Follow the existing project structure and coding conventions
 4. Ensure all apps are built and tested before committing

+## Deployment

+### Preview Environment

+To manually trigger a preview deployment:

+1. Navigate to the repository's "Actions" tab
+2. Select "Preview Build" from the workflows list
+3. Click "Run workflow"
+4. Select the desired branch
+5. Click the green "Run workflow" button

+### Production Environment

+Production deployments are automatically triggered when:

+1. A pull request is merged into the `main` branch
+2. Changes are made in the `apps/**` directory

+The production build workflow will:

+- Build all applications
+- Deploy to Vercel production environment
+- Include commit metadata in the deployment

+> **Note**: Production deployments do not require manual intervention and are automatically handled by the CI/CD pipeline.

+### Build Optimization

+We are using **Vercel** for deployment and [**TurboRepo's remote caching feature**](https://turbo.build/repo/docs/core-concepts/remote-caching) to optimize build times.
+This allows for faster builds by caching previous build outputs and only rebuilding what has changed, significantly improving the efficiency of our CI/CD process.

 ## License